wushidonguc/wushidonguc.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <h2>Bio</h2>
 Hi, my name is Wushi Dong.
-I am a Ph.D. student in the Physics department at the University of Chicago.
-I have recently defended my thesis, and plan to graduate in June 2019. <br/>
+I am graduating as Ph.D. in Physics from the University of Chicago this August.
+Currently I am actively looking for jobs starting in October 2019. <br/>

-Lately, I have been leading the project on distributed learning for brain image segmentation at Argonne Leadership Computing Facilities (ALCF).
-We successfully scaled the training of the leading architecture Flood-Filling Network (FFN) up to 2048 Knights Landing nodes (131,072 cores) on the Theta supercomputer, and achieved training efficiency 3 times faster than previous best results. <br/>
+My latest project is on scaling distributed training of Flood Filling Network (FFN) for brain mapping at the Argonne Leadership Computing Facilities (ALCF), where I implemented synchronous and data-parallel distributed training on top of the published Google’s FFN code.
+My developed code was successfully scaled to 2048 Knights Land (KNL) nodes on the Theta supercomputer, achieving the same accuracy as previous best methods in only one-third the time cost.  <br/>

-My Ph.D. research is focused on modeling quantum electron transport in 2D semiconductors based on quantum field theory for next-generation chip design.
-To perform such calculations, I independently developed a novel computational pipeline including an open-source parallel C++ software. <br/>
+I gained my deep learning training during an internship at IBM Research, where I worked on developing a state-of-the-art video action recognition algorithm.
+My developed software at that time was later published on GitHub and now ranks top-5 in popularity among 38 repositories under the same category.  <br/>

-I gained my machine learning training from a research internship at IBM, where I achieved state-of-the-art results on brain-inspired deep learning algorithms for video action recognition. <br/>
+As for my PhD training, I completed an innovational project on developing a novel computational pipeline for modeling quantum electron transport in semiconductor devices, where I efficiently implemented numerical methods including Finite Difference Method (FDM), non-linear Poisson solver, self-consistent iteration, etc. This project resulted in both first-author publication in the American Chemical Society's (ACS) leading journal in the field, and {\it swan}, an original open-source parallel software in C++. <br/>

-Equipped with knowledge of both software and hardware, I am passionate about tackling real-world applications combining deep learning techniques and modern computing power.
+Equipped with the knowledge of both software and hardware, I am passionate about tackling big real-world problems by combining deep learning and massive modern computing power. <br/>

 <h2>Competencies</h2>
 <ul class="skill-list">